An Introduction to Geometric Topology: Differential topology

 Let a \emph{differentiable manifold $M$ with boundary} be a topological space with charts on a fixed half-space of $\matR^n$ instead of $\matR^n$, forming a smooth atlas.
 (By definition, maps from subsets of $\matR^n$ are smooth if they locally admit extensions to smooth functions defined on open domains.)
 The points corresponding to the boundary of the half-space form a subset of $M$ denoted by $\partial M$ and called \emph{boundary}.
 The boundary of a $n$-manifold is naturally a $(n-1)$-dimensional manifold without boundary.
 The \emph{interior} of $M$ is $M\setminus \partial M$.

-We can define the tangent space $T_pM$ of a point $p\in \partial M$ as the set of all curves in $M$ starting from $p$, with the same equivalence relation as above.
-The space $T_pM$ is naturally a half-space, limited by the hyperplane $T_p \partial M$.
+We can define the tangent space $T_pM$ at a point $p\in \partial M$ as the set of all curves in $M$ starting from or arriving to $p$, with the same equivalence relation as above.
+The space $T_pM$ is a vector space that contains the hyperplane $T_p \partial M$.
 Most of the notions introduced for manifolds extend in an appropriate way to manifolds with boundary.
+A \emph{submanifold} of a manifold with boundary $M$ is the image of an embedding $N \hookrightarrow M$, where $N$ is another manifold with boundary.

 The most important manifold with boundary is certainly the \emph{disc}

 More generally, a \emph{disc} in a $n$-manifold $N$ is a submanifold $D\subset N$ with boundary diffeomorphic to $D^n$.
 Since a disc is in fact a (closed) tubular neighbourhood of any point in its interior, the uniqueness of tubular neighbourhoods implies the following.